KillyMXI/obsidian-demo-vault/Rolling calendar.md

 - note area (top right)
 	- _intended to only fit couple emojis - think what makes most sense for you_
 	- 📍 if the daily note contains `calendarNote` property - it will be put here
-	- 📍 if any notes linking to the daily note contain `calendarNote` property - all will be appended here as well, as links
+	- 📍 if any notes (except other dailies) linking to the daily note contain `calendarNote` property - all will be appended here as well, as links
 		- those links won't be put into inlinks list below
 			- intent: most common recurring tasks that don't require extra words, to free up the space in inlinks area for anything more special
 - inlinks area